ChinCUstu/ChinCUstu/README.md

-- 👋 Hi, I’m @ChinCUstu
+- 👋 Hi, I’m Ndulue Chinedu
-- 👀 I’m interested in Tech and programming...
+- 👀 I’m interested in Tech, programming and Analysis.
-- 🌱 I’m currently learning Java Programming, C++ programming, Python, C# Pprogramming, SQL.
+- 🌱 I’m currently learning Java Programming, C++ programming, R, Python, C# programming, and SQL.
 - 💞️
 As a data analyst, I am skilled in collecting, processing, and performing statistical analyses on large datasets.
-I can use various data analysis tools and techniques to uncover insights and trends that can inform strategic decision-making.
+I can use various data analysis tools and techniques to uncover insights and trends that inform strategic decision-making.

   Some of my key skills and experience in data analysis include:
     - Proficiency in programming languages such as R and Python, and experience using libraries such as Pandas, NumPy, and Matplotlib for data analysis and visualization.